Emergency Services, Disaster, and Global Health

 - Homeland security workforce preparedness

-Additionally, our division offers a Visiting International Professorship Program that provides selected global colleagues with the opportunity to participate in UT Southwestern learning, clinical observation while educating our Department faculty and fellows about their own country’s health and medical infrastructure.
+The program provides selected global colleagues with the opportunity to participate in UT Southwestern learning and clinical observation while educating our Department faculty and fellows about their own country’s health and medical infrastructure.
 Contact us to learn more.